Flare Timing

 In all of the following discussions, the height is estimated from the feet to the ground.
 So, 7 feet is when your feet are 7 feet above the ground etc.

-7 - Represents the minimum height in feet, that the feet are above ground, when you begin the first half of the flare.
-Although I use 7 feet in the description, the beginning of this can vary between 7 and 10 ft above the ground.
+7 – Represents the minimum height in feet, that the feet are above ground, when you begin the initial pull of the brakes.
+Although I use 7 feet in the description, the beginning of this can vary between 6 and 9 ft above the ground.
+If you are better with Meters, you could use 2 – 3 meters for this.

 In this photo, the brakes are just beginning to be pulled downward.